top of page

 • Spending a lot of time on your feet.

-• Wearing shoes with poor arch support or stiff soles.
+• Wear shoes with poor arch support or stiff soles.

 Plantar fasciitis is often associated with a heel spur which is a spike of bone poking out from the heel bone, but many people have heel spurs without any pain